moneymanagerex/web-money-manager-ex/README.md

 <p>
 <strong>RECOMMENDED ADVICE</strong><br>
 We suggest using WebApp on a shared hosting service to greatly simplify installation process: most of free services meet the small requirements of WebApp.
-If you know what you are doing, youcan install a webserver on your pc: after that you also need to properly configure your router to forward webserver port and reachit with a static IP or DNS, but for these you can find lots of guide so we will not discuss it here.
+If you know what you are doing, you can install a webserver on your pc: after that you also need to properly configure your router to forward webserver port and reachit with a static IP or DNS, but for these you can find lots of guide so we will not discuss it here.
 </p>
 <p>
 <h3>How to install WebApp</h3>